Here there be monsters.

 - Digimon has an entire group of digimon devoted to this.
 Of particular note are the Seadramon family, which includes the season one baddie Metal Seadramon, and the enormous Demon Lord, Leviamon.

-- Water Pokemon.
-Let us see, we have giant crabs (Kingler), giant lobsters (Crawdaunt), giant jellyfish (Tentacruel, Jellicent), a mini Loch-Ness monster thing (Lapras), giant clams (Clamperl and Cloyster), a torpedo shark (Sharpedo.
-Yeah.), a blimp-like whale (Wailord), ancient water animal and plant things (Lileep, Anorith, Relicanth)...and the waters hide many, many more.
+- Water Pokémon.
+Let us see, we have giant crabs (Kingler), giant lobsters (Crawdaunt), giant jellyfish (Tentacruel, Jellicent), a mini Loch-Ness monster thing (Lapras), a large sea-horse that whips up whirlpools by snoring (Kingdra), giant clams (Clamperl and Cloyster), a torpedo shark (Sharpedo.
+Yeah.), a blimp-like whale (Wailord), ancient water animal and plant things (Lileep, Anorith, Relicanth)... and the waters hide many, many more.

 - Other notable examples include killer crocodilians (Feraligatr), artillery wielding cephalopods (Octilliry), various kinds of sea dragons (Gyrados, Milotic), various denizens of the deep (Lanturn, Huntail, Gorebyss), and the creator and master of the seas of the Pokemon world (Kyorgre)!

-- Also, in one episode Team Rocket accidently created a giant Tentacruel, with what they believed was a poison.
+- Also, in one episode Team Rocket accidentally created a giant Tentacruel, with what they believed was a poison.
 Misty had to convince it not to destroy a city.

 - Giganto/Monstro, the Sub-Mariner's giant whale with arms and legs in Fantastic Four.